dubinc/analytics/packages/web/README.md

 You can pass the following props to the `Analytics` component to customize the tracking script.

+### `apiHost`

+The API host to use for tracking.
+The default is `https://api.dub.co`.

+### `apiKey`

+The publishable API key to use for tracking.
+Get your publishable API key from your [Dub workspace's token settings page](https://app.dub.co/settings/tokens).

+### `attributionModel`

+Decide the attribution model to use for tracking.
+The default is `last-click`.

+- `first-click` - The first click model gives all the credit to the first touchpoint in the customer journey.
+- `last-click` - The last click model gives all the credit to the last touchpoint in the customer journey.

 ### `cookieOptions`

 The `cookieOptions` prop accepts the following keys: